LLNL/boxfish/docs/devguide/overview.rst

 There are two options for each module instance for HighlightScenes and ModuleScenes.
 The options are apply/accept and propagate.
-The apply/accept option indicates whether the module instance will overwrite its own scene information with any applicable scene information is receives from its parent.
+The apply/accept option indicates whether the module instance will overwrite its own scene information with any applicable scene information it receives from its parent.

 The propagate option indicates whether the module will propagate scene information to all of its children.
-If this option is set on, then all of its children will also set their propagation option on, ensuring that the full subtree behaves the same.
+If this option is set on, then all of its children will also set their propagation option on, ensuring that the entire subtree behaves the same.

 For AttributeScenes, the two options apply to each requested group of